Bakelalan Bird Watching Trip Report

 ![]() |

 Reaching the spot, we set up the gear, waited for dusk, and started calling.
 Within minutes, a response was heard in the distance.
-The Frogmouth calls were closer but high up in the canopy when it got pitch dark.
-Luck was not on our side, as we still could not spot it with multiple calls from the Frogmouth.
+The Frogmouth calls grew closer, but they were high up in the canopy when it got pitch-dark.
+Luck was not on our side; we still could not spot it despite multiple calls from the Frogmouth.
 But it was just there, about 10 meters up in the canopy.

 Well, I can say that the Dulit Frogmouth is found in Bakelalan, and it doesn’t mean you will be guaranteed to spot it.
 One theory was that it was the breeding season; hence, they don’t show themselves.
-My next trip to Bakelalan will guarantee that I will seek this endemic bird of Borneo, which is spotted in several places around Bakelalan.
+My next trip to Bakelalan will ensure that I seek this Bornean endemic, spotted in several locations around the Area.

 ![]() |